 Unlawful harassment is not limited to the physical workplace.
 It can occur via electronic communication, when employees are traveling or at employer-sponsored events.
 Calls, texts, emails, and social media usage by employees may constitute unlawful workplace harassment, even if they occur on personal devices or during non-work hours.

-If you have been the recipient of the above mentioned behavior, or retaliatory actions from reporting the above mentioned behavior, we encourage you to disclose it as soon as possible to a member of the People Team verbally and/or in writing by filling out an official complaint form or by printing and submitting the attached form.
-People Team Members are: Nicola Carpenter, Associate Director, People Operations, Tim Cynova, Chief Operating Officer, and Jillian Wright, Senior Director, People Operations & Controller.
+If you have been the recipient of the above mentioned behavior, or retaliatory actions from reporting the above mentioned behavior, we encourage you to disclose it as soon as possible to a member of the People Team, CEO, or the Executive Trustee or Treasurer of the Board of Directors verbally and/or in writing by filling out an official complaint form or by printing and submitting the attached form.
+People Team Members are: Nicola Carpenter, Director, People Operations, and Jillian Wright, VP, People Operations & Controller.
 We cannot prevent or remedy harassment that we do not know about.
 Early reporting and intervention are proven to be the most effective method of resolving actual or perceived incidents of harassment and discrimination.
 All complaints will be investigated in a timely fashion and will be kept confidential to the extent possible, to ensure due process for all parties.
 Individuals can also file a complaint with a government agency or in court under federal, state or local antidiscrimination laws (see below).